 In terms of fan service, I might bite the bullet and go ahead and do that, but I'm not interested in it.

-A lot of the stuff is stuff we've seen before, like rank transphobia, anti-LGBT messaging, the conflation of cross-dressing drag queen performance and trans folk, that sort of stuff.
+I wasn't interested in this episode either, except for as a message, or I guess as something that is important to point out, because a lot of the stuff is stuff we've seen before, like rank, transphobia, anti-LGBT messaging, the conflation of cross-dressing, drag queen performance and trans folk, that sort of stuff.

-The directness of how much this is trying to get people hurt and then the caller calling in saying I should be able to kill these people if I want to with no consequences I think is a new level of demonstrable danger that Alex is perpetuating and putting into the world.
+We've seen that horrible rhetoric pushed out into the world before, but the directness of how much this is trying to get people hurt, and then the caller calling in saying, I should be able to kill these people if I want to with no consequences, I think is a new level of demonstrable danger that Alex is perpetuating and putting into the world.

 So I think it's worth discussing for that.

-And then no one would have let us get away with not talking about Alex going back to QAnon.
+And then no one would have let us get away with not talking about Alex going to QAnon.

 But it's such a small part of this episode.

-This could be the kernel of Alex pivoting some narratives and that being his new direction.
+Like this could be the kernel of Alex pivoting some narratives and that being his new direction.

-The where we go one, we go all nonsense.
+Where we go one, we go all nonsense.

 He could, but that's left to be seen.